drxspace/cronoconky/README.md

   place/position.

+### CHANGES in version 3.1

+2016-05-20
+· use of YQL to retrieve the weather information

 ### CHANGES in version 3.0

 2015-10-18
-· convert it to black and white
+· convert it to black on white
 · realign elements
 · resize images